ton-community/ton-docs/docs/contribute/sample-tutorial.md

 The About the Author heading **must** be H2: `## About the Author`

 Keep it short.
 One or two lines at most.
-You can include a link to your GitHub profile + Telegram profile, however please refrain from adding your LinkedIn or Twitter here.
+You can include a link to your GitHub profile + Telegram profile.
+Please refrain from adding your LinkedIn or Twitter here.

 ## References

 The References heading **must** be H2: `## References`

-This section ***must*** be present if you have taken any help in writing this tutorial from other documents, GitHub repos and pre-existing tutorials.
+This section ***must*** be present if you have taken any help in writing this tutorial from other documents, GitHub repos or pre-existing tutorials.

 Credit sources by adding their name and a link to the document when possible.